Average Credit Score South Africa: What It Means

 Credit Score Ranges in South Africa (Quick Guide)

 Credit score ranges vary slightly by bureau, but most South African scoring models use a scale up to 999.
-Here’s a simple way to interpret your score:
+Here’s how most lenders interpret those ranges in practice:

 If you want a detailed breakdown of what lenders consider “good” and “excellent,” read our guide to what counts as a good credit score in South Africa.